North Lamar Street,

 No one has favorited this theater yet

-The Lamar Theatre was built in 1947 and was operated by independent operator, John Williams, who also operated The State Theatre located on Capitol Street.
+The Lamar Theatre was operated by independent operator, John Williams, who also operated the State Theatre located on Capitol Street.
 It was designed by E. L. Malvaney of Malvaney & Associates, which was a prominent architectural firm in Jackson.

-The Lamar opened in November of 1947 and cost $250,000.
-The theatre was located on the southwest corner of North Lamar and East Amite Streets.
-The Lamar immediately took its place alongside the Paramount Theatre as the “grandest of Mississippi theatres”.
+The Lamar Theatre opened June 9, 1949 and cost $250,000.
+The theatre was located on the southwest corner of North Lamar Street and East Amite Street.
+The Lamar Theatre immediately took its place alongside the Paramount Theatre as the “grandest of Mississippi theatres”.

 Just login to your account and subscribe to this theater